Wylan Cyprien: 2019–20 season

 Cyprien made his season debut in the first round of Ligue 1 fixtures against Amiens on 10 August 2019, assisting Dante's winning goal in the fifth minute of second-half stoppage time.
 A week later, he scored his first goal of the season, converting from the penalty spot, before assisting Ignatius Ganago for the game winning goal over Nîmes.

 On 18 October, Cyprien picked up two yellow cards and was sent off in a 4–1 home loss to reigning champions PSG.
 Two months later on 7 December, Cyprien scored two goals and earned man of the match honours as Nice defeated FC Metz in the 17th round of Ligue 1 fixtures by a score of 4–1.

 Parma

 On 5 October 2020, Cyprien signed with Parma.
 He joined the Serie A side on a season-long loan, potentially to become a permanent deal running until June 2025 upon the meeting of performance-based objectives.

 Loan to Nantes

 The transfer to Parma became permanent at the end of the season.
 On 24 June 2021, he was loaned to FC Nantes for the 2021–22 season.

 Loan to Sion

 On 9 August 2022, Cyprien joined Sion in Switzerland on loan with an option to buy.

+Changchun Yatai

+On 28 January 2025, Cyprien moved to Changchun Yatai in China.